 (Twin Employment and Training)

-If you don’t smile much, it could hurt your chances of finding work.
+If you don’t smile much, it could hurt your chances of finding work, especially if you’re applying for client-facing jobs like receptionist jobs in London.
 First impression job interview statistics suggest that two-fifths of all interviewers believe that insufficient smiling is reason enough to deny a candidate a job.
 Despite their importance, experience and qualifications take a back seat.

 (Twin Employment and Training)

 Crossing your arms is one of the biggest job interview fails, at least according to the people tasked with hiring you.
-One-fifth of all interviewers said that crossing of the arms was a big no-no and would cause them to reject the applicant.
+One-fifth of all interviewers said that crossing your arms was a big no-no and would cause them to reject the applicant.

 The success rate of job interview candidates, therefore, depends heavily on body language.